Category Archives: Horror

 The film is campy and way over the top, though Donohue is delicious and seems to have fun with the role of a slithering, sexy, bisexual creature.

-The gloomy ambiance is fantastic, mixed in with many psychedelic sequences that entertain.
+The gloomy ambiance is fantastic, mixed with many psychedelic sequences that are entertaining.

 It’s a somewhat fun, late-night B-movie, to be sure, but the plot did not seem to make much sense to me, especially in the final act.